 The Boston Celtics' masterplan was going swimmingly until it wasn't.
 Apparently GMs don't want the Brooklyn Nets' draft picks nearly as much Danny Ainge anticipated.
 Luckily, the Golden State Warriors offseason moves have crushed the rest of the Western Conference's championship hopes, creating something of a selling season for franchises looking to retool for a time when Kevin Durant and Steph Curry aren't playing together for 38 minutes a game.

 The likely target for the Celtics, according to front-office sources, is Clippers forward Blake Griffin.
 The Clippers have been weighing trading Griffin all season , and the possibility of a three-team package involving Sacramento sending Rudy Gay to the Clippers has emerged.
 The Celtics would give up some number of their upcoming draft picks, but opposing front-office members say they don't want to give up either Brooklyn pick Boston can own in the next two years.

 Be the first to know

-Want FREE Fantasy and Gaming Advice and Savings Delivered to your Inbox?
+Want FREE Fantasy and Betting Advice and Savings Delivered to your Inbox?
 Sign up for our Newsletter.